ballerina-platform/module-ballerinax-salesforce/docs/spec/spec.md

 # Invoke Actions.
 #
 # + subContext - Sub context
-# + payload - payload for the action
+# + payload - Payload for the action
 # + returnType - The type of the returned variable
 # + return - record of `returnType` if successful or else `error`
 isolated remote function invokeActions(string subContext, record {} payload,